 Hoang-Anh was born in Southern Vietnam but raised in California.
 As we shared above, she’s a bit of a geographical hybrid!
-From California, Hoang-Anh studied in Dallas, TX and Wilmington, NC before moving back to California to work in Berkley.
-From Berkley Hoang-Anh and her spouse, from St. Louis, MO, moved to our beautiful city!
+From California, Hoang-Anh studied in Dallas, TX and Wilmington, NC before moving back to California to work in Berkeley.
+From there, Hoang-Anh and her spouse (from St. Louis, MO) moved to our beautiful city!

 Hoang-Anh took a minute to share some of her varied work histories with us.

-Currently, Hoang-Anh works at UMB Financial Corporation in the Human Resources division.
-She shared that their focus is on attracting, developing, and retaining the best talent to better serve UMB’s customers and clients in a variety of ways.
+Currently, Hoang-Anh works at UMB Financial Corporation in the Human Resources division, where their primary focus is on attracting, developing, and retaining the best talent to better serve UMB’s customers and clients in a variety of ways.

 Some people have asked about my departure from academia and wondered why I chose to join a bank and/or a corporate setting.
 For me, it is not about a departure per se, and more like a life-changing exploration to shore up on what it means to be in the people industry, to focus on helping people achieve their highest potential.Hoang-Anh Tran

 Regardless of the institution and the industry, whether academia or finances, she continually looks for ways to help influence and enhance the communities where she works and lives, and to support and elevate the people within those communities.
 “No matter which organization I partner with and commit to,” said Tran, “I focus on bringing a broader awareness of diversity & inclusion, strategic direction, and relational development and management.
 The relational aspects of my work over the years keep me buoyed and energize me into innovative collaboration; I strive to make a difference through my actions, amongst a group of like-minded peers, and try to follow through with my commitments because as the Brazilian writer Paulo Coelho observed, “[t]he world is changed by your example, not by your opinion.””